JiaruiFeng/GOFA/README.md

 ```
 python run_gofa.py --override ./configs/inference_config.yaml load_dir finetuned_model_pth base_llm llama7b
 ```
 Please modify the config file for selecting corresponding dataset.
+Note that for both zero-shot and supervised experiment, the trained model should be evaluated under inference model to obtain the correct evaluation result.